pmnxis/gen_ghidra_aarch64_idx/README.md

 K13.4 Alphabetical index of AArch32 registers and System instructions
 ```
 Exactly they are AARCH32 instruction that working in AARCH64.
 I cannot sure should I add them for current ghidra system.
+Currently I removed but not sure this is right behavior.

 ### SIMD , NEON , Normal , A32, or other version's instructions were mixed but meesed up or not matching to Ghidra.
 A32 and A64 version of "add" are mixed and they have same index but page number in my idx file.
 I will fix this.